Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 - campaign level

-- ad sets level
+- ad set level

 - individual ads creatives

-Basically, this is called the campaign structure.
+This is called the campaign structure.

 Knowing how the parts work together will help you run your ads the way you want to and get them to the right people.